After miles of testing the Rad Power Bikes RadRover it has proven to be a powerful, versatile, and fun all terrain eBike.

 Its 750 watt motor combined with 4″ wide off road tires make this a rugged eFat bike that has impressive range thanks to its large 48V 14ah Samsung cells lithium battery.

-Another impressive highlight is that the RadRover is priced at $1,499 with free shipping (lower 48 states) and Rad Power Bikes offers monthly payment options.
+Another impressive highlight is that the RadRover is competitively priced with free shipping (lower 48 states) and Rad Power Bikes offers monthly payment options.

 It also features the ability to add sturdy front and rear cargo racks for becoming a cargo hauler for around town errands and weekend adventures.